debezium/debezium-design-documents/DDD-72.md

 3. Use the existing `<topic.prefix>` schema topic and no-argument naming SPI.
 4. Publish `invalidate` with the native metadata/lifecycle events when publication is enabled, and handle it internally regardless of publication.

 The draft also proposes a 4.0 publication default of `true` and null namespace fields for eligible public events that lack a namespace.
 Their rationale appears below.
-The exact encoding and the server subscription/offset transition policy remain review questions.
+The string-valued `ddl` is the current baseline; whether to expose a structured object, the exact encoding, and the server subscription/offset transition policy remain review questions.

 ## Goals